OSS Dorm Guidance

-The number of available units may vary due to special needs situations to which the IUJ administration gives priority.
-MSA units are unfurnished.
+*The number of available units may vary due to special needs situations to which the IUJ administration holds the right to give priority.

 Note on family issues: Please read carefully the “Family Guide” available in the OSS prior to your family’s arrival.
 Also read the Info Pack on immigration issues, etc.